Welcome to Finland

 After the Snowfall

-Winter, too, has a special charm.
-The best way to banish those frosty subzero temperatures is to get out and active.
-For starters, there’s great skiing until May.
-But how about chartering a team of dogs, a posse of reindeer, or a snowmobile for a trek across the snowy wastes, lit by a beautiful, pale winter sun?
-Catch the aurora borealis (Northern Lights) after your wood-fired sauna and you’ll feel blessed by the universe.
-Need to cool down?
-A night in an ice hotel or an ice-breaker cruise should do the trick.
+Winter has its own charm as snow blankets the pines and lakes freeze over.
+The best way to banish the frosty subzero temperatures is to get active.
+Skiing is great through to May.
+Other pursuits include chartering a team of dogs, a posse of reindeer, or a snowmobile for a trek across snowy solitudes, lit by a beautiful, pale winter sun; catching the aurora borealis (Northern Lights) after your wood-fired sauna; drilling a hole for ice fishing; and spending a night in a glittering, iridescent ice hotel.